 - Honey or Pure Maple Syrup.
 Using maple syrup or honey sweetens it naturally.
 Previously, I’ve made my banana bread with brown sugar, but I love it with one of these two even more.
 Their flavor is lovely alongside the bananas and oats.

 - Greek Yogurt.
-See notes above—making healthy banana bread with yogurt is a fantastic wholesome baking trick.
+See notes above—making oatmeal banana bread with yogurt is a fantastic wholesome baking trick.

 - Unsalted Butter.
 Four tablespoons (a very moderate amount comparatively) is all you need to make the banana bread taste rich and satisfying.
 You can swap it for coconut oil or olive oil if you prefer.